theaqueen21/LOLBAH/Winget.exe/README.md

 > Winget Is A Package Manager Developed By Microsoft For Windows.
 It Allows Users To Easily Install Applications And Tools From The Command Line Using A YAML Manifest File.
 It Is Available For Windows 10 Version 1809 And Later And Is Designed To Be Simple And Convenient For Managing Software On Windows Machines.

-## Note: This Method Is Not 100% Effective For AV Evasion.
+## Note: This Method Is Not 100% Effective For EDR/AV Evasion And Requires Admin Privilege.

 1. Press The Windows Key And R